+35725368683

 By Marios Konstantinou

-Is Cyprus in the Schengen zone?
+Is Cyprus in the Schengen Area?

-Latest updates
+Latest updates on Schengen accession

-On July 12, 2024, the Shipping Deputy Ministry of Cyprus has issued a guideline to inform carriers about their obligation under the European Entry-Exit System (EES) and the European Travel Information and Authorisation System (ETIAS) (source).
+On July 12, 2024, the Shipping Deputy Ministry of Cyprus issued a guideline to inform carriers about their obligation under the European Entry-Exit System (EES) and the European Travel Information and Authorisation System (ETIAS) (source).

 On November 21, 2023, Cyprus Foreign Minister Constantinos Kombos announced that one of the key foreign ministry goals in 2024 is to join the Schengen Area.
 This objective is part of the ministry's action plan and budget, which has been increased by 8.9% to support this initiative.
 Access to the Schengen Area is crucial for Cyprus in achieving broader objectives, such as national protection and reunification (source).

 On July 25, 2023, Cyprus successfully issued its first alerts in the Schengen Information System (SIS), marking a significant milestone for the European Union.
-This integration makes Cyprus the latest of the 34 participants, including 25 EU Member States and 4 Associated Countries, to operate the SIS fully.
+This integration makes Cyprus the latest of the 34 participants, including 25 EU Member States and 4 Associated Countries, to fully operate the SIS.
 The SIS is a critical IT system for border management and internal security in Europe, facilitating the exchange of information on persons and objects of interest among national authorities (source).

 Schengen area countries

-As of December 2024, the Schengen Area comprises 29 countries: Austria, Belgium, Bulgaria, Czech Republic, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+As of May 2025, the Schengen Area comprises 29 countries: Austria, Belgium, Bulgaria, Czech Republic, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

-What is the Schengen Zone?
+What is the Schengen Area?

 Non-EU citizens travelling to Europe can apply for a Schengen visa.
 This allows them to travel to any member for 90 days.

-The Benefits of Cyprus in the Schengen Zone
+The benefits of Cyprus in the Schengen Zone

 Cyprus is difficult to access as an island nation.
 As such, it would receive far fewer benefits from the Zone than nearly all European nations.
 However, substantial gains are still expected.